- Go 98%

 yt-dlp

-Install pipx on your system.
+Install uv on your system.

-pipx install yt-dlp
+uv tool install yt-dlp

 running